 Between staying comfortable and staying in budget, winter can wreak havoc on your priorities.
 Ultimately, saving money doesn’t always win out, especially if icicles start to form on the ends of your toes while you’re trying to sleep.
 Electric blankets and electric mattress pads can help bridge the gap and keep you toasty in bed when you turn down your heat for the evening.

 Even if you’ve been using an electric blanket or mattress pad for years to save a few bucks when it’s cold at night, you may never have considered some of the most serious questions people ask about electric blanket and mattress pad safety.
 Before you go out and buy an electric blanket or mattress pad — or before you turn yours on again tonight — you should make sure that using one is a good idea.

 The Electric Blanket Institute’s Consumer Guide goal is to be a one-stop source of information on heated blankets and heated mattress pads.
-You can learn about Heated Blankets and Heated Mattress Pads -- safety, health benefits, energy usage, product quality and features, as well as read product reviews and comparison ratings.
-The five most common questions that the Electric Blanket Institute
+You can learn about Heated Blankets and Heated Mattress Pads — safety, health benefits, energy usage, product quality and features, as well as read product reviews and comparison ratings.
+The five most common questions that the Electric Blanket Institute hears are:

 Can anyone use electric blankets and electric mattress pads?